Auditing Cash Balance is probably one of the quick audit procedures.

 The following are the substantive audit procedures for cash:

 - Reconciling items: Obtain the bank reconciliation statements for all the bank accounts and test the reconciling items.
 Reconciling items consists of additive items and subtractive items.
-Verifying the reconciling items through obtaining the subsequent month bank statements and tracing these reconciling items.
+Verifying the reconciling items through obtaining the subsequent month’s bank statements and tracing these reconciling items.

-Points that merit considerations while using Confirmations.com
+Points that merit consideration while using Confirmations.com

 Runners Insight